 And what happens if my application gets rejected?

-For the reasons stated at the beginning of this article, it is common to find many entrepreneur visa applications rejected.
+For the reasons stated at the beginning of this article, in the office we frequently encounter foreigners who arrive with rejected entrepreneur visa applications.

 Here are 3 options:

-Finally, the best recommendation we can provide for this residence permit is to always consult with a lawyer.
+That is why, the best recommendation we can provide for this startup residence permit is to always consult with a lawyer.
 It is essential to understand your situation, see if it fits with what is established on the immigration law, and only then proceed with your application.

-So, if you would like our immigration lawyers to analyze your particular case and help with the legal assistance you need, contact us through the following link:
+So, if you would like our immigration lawyers to analyze your particular case and provide the legal assistance you need, contact us through the following link: